 When Linda Dieckhoff saw a video of two Europeans biking Route 66, she knew she had to do it.

 “I kept seeing older athletes doing amazing things in their seventies and eighties,” says Linda.
-With her 60th birthday approaching, she was thinking: “What can I do to kick off my next decade, and to maybe inspire people?”
+With her 60th birthday approaching, she was thinking: “What can I do to kick off my next decade, and maybe inspire people?”

 Route 66 was perfect.
 Linda loves endurance cycling, and Route 66 was a big deal when she was a kid.